richardschoen/iforgit/demo_with_pub400.md

     Committed-20231203-010652533-USERUD - SRCTOGIT
 ```

-You can copy the commit hash for the selected member you want to view.
+You can copy the entire commit hash for the selected member you want to view.
+Or just copy the first 8 characters as git checkout will recognize that value as well as the entire hash.

 We will view the selected member in the next section via the ```GC``` PDM option (git checkout).